Unitech/synapsis/README.md

 });
 ```

+### Expose Socket Routes

-Now expose actions that can be triggered by other peers:
+Now expose socket routes that can be triggered by other peers:

 ```javascript
 synapse.router('command:restart', () => {